 All election results are unofficial until the appropriate canvassing board has completed its duties under Section 1-13-13 or 1-13-15 of the Election Code.
 (See Official Results)

 The annual estimate from the Census Bureau for the number of people residing in New Mexico, age 18 and older.

 Voter turnout in a general election is determined by comparing the number of voters signing in to vote with the total number of registered voters in the state.
-In a primary election, turnout is determined by comparing the number of voters signing in to vote with the total number of registered Democrats and Republicans.
+In a primary election, turnout is determined by comparing the number of voters signing in to vote with the total number of registered voters of a major party.
 Voter turnout, when measured as a percentage of registered voters, will always be higher than when measured against the VAP.

 Voting Convenience Center

 A voting convenience center (VCC) is a polling location where voters from multiple precincts may vote.
 Results are not posted by VCC, but are instead reported by precinct.